tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 We can now see that this effect is much stronger now: only a handful of splines are used by the two stations.
-Unavoidably, the fit has become a bit worse: for the Jeckle station, for example, we can see that some left-over signal can be found in the residual North timeseries around the first SSE.
+Unavoidably, the fit has become a bit worse: for the Jeckle station, for example, we can see that some left-over signal can be found in the residual North timeseries around the first SSE, and there is also some overfitting.
 This can probably be tuned by changing the L1 ``penalty``, or by choosing a different ``local_reweight_func``, or many other configuration settings that are present in :meth:`~disstans.network.Network.spatialfit`.